aochagavia/optimization-experiment/research/blog.md

 maximize the objective function.
 For instance, we no longer say: "find the solution with the maximum amount of meetings between students".
 Instead, we
-say: "I am only interested in solutions where the amount of meetings is at least `n`", where `n` changes according to the binary search pattern.
+say: "I am only interested in solutions where the amount of meetings is at least `n`", where `n` changes according to the binary search algorithm.

 When Z3 fails to find a solution within the given time (or when it proves that no solution is possible given the constraints), you lower `n`.
 When it does